SAIFZaman007/GIT-440-Group-07-AI-Project/README.md

 # Poker Simulator Using AI

-A Poker(texas hold em) game simulator with Expectiminimax for strategic decision-making in uncertain events.
+A Poker(texas hold'em) game simulator with Expectiminimax for strategic decision-making in uncertain events.

 ## Table of contents